Bartapapa/legend/docs/pages/failedcareers.md

 <details markdown="1">
 <summary><b>12.
 Engineer</b></summary>
-You worked on heavy machinery, and even on certain automatons.
-By spending an hour with a mechanic object and your tools, you can make light repairs or alterations.
-For anything more, you'll need a workshop.
+You worked on machinery, heavy and light.
+You know the equivalent of 'peak technology' is in your world, and understand how it works.

 Bonus item: iron toolbox (with plenty of bits and bobs, although they're all a little rusty)